Chief Community Impact Officer

 Trinity Church Wall Street

-Lorelei Atalie Vargas serves as executive director of Trinity Commons, a part of Trinity Church Wall Street which has been a part of New York City history for over 300 years.
+Lorelei Atalie Vargas serves as Chief Community Impact Officer for Trinity Church Wall Street which has been a part of New York City history for over 300 years.
 Trinity has evolved into a global institution leading advocacy around social and racial justice; partnering with nonprofits; offering grants to support mission aligned programs; and, having developed high quality music, educational and social programming.
-Set to open its doors in March 2020, Trinity Commons will serve as a hub for high quality social programming and welcome individuals from all walks of life to a safe, inclusive space offering respite, intellectual development and advocacy for a better New York, nation and world.
+Lorelei was charged with developing and implementing a place-based approach to achieving child, family and community wellbeing in New York City by combining on the ground and philanthropic support.
+Her work involves strategically addressing a broad range of issues including food insecurity, mental health, education and child care.
 Prior to her current appointment, Lorelei served as deputy commissioner for child and family well-being with the City of New York’s Administration for Children’s Services where she was responsible for administering the agency’s first division dedicated to using a two generation approach to strengthen programs, leverage existing resources and build on the assets that are inherent in the children and families of New York City.
 Lorelei also served as deputy commissioner for early care and education in New York City.
 In this role, Lorelei ran the country’s largest publicly-funded subsidized early care and education system, serving the needs of close to 110,000 children with a budget of over $1 billion annually, where she successfully led reforms, including expanding access, implementing a trauma informed care model across the system, and developing two-generation programs.
 Lorelei has over two decades of executive-level experience in the non-profit sector with a strong focus on creating community-level opportunities and helping to strengthen the lives of children and families.
 Fully bilingual in English and Spanish Lorelei earned her Bachelor of Arts degree from Bryn Mawr College and holds two Master’s degrees, one in Public Policy and one in Education Administration and Policy, both from the University of Michigan in Ann Arbor, where she was a Woodrow Wilson Fellow.